shinmaruko1997/rihu/README.md

 ---

-## Core Concepts (KAG Foundation)
+## Core Concepts

 KAG treats the world as a space **filled only with facts**.
 Since the totality of facts is **unknowable**, we work with **Hypothetical Facts (HFs)**—propositions **inferred** from observations, traces, or representations.
 KAG builds a **knowledge space** where HFs, **Instances**, and **Classes** are projected into a **uniform geometric model**.

 ### 1) Entities

 * **Hypothetical Fact (HF)**
   An inferred, context-grounded proposition derived from observations or media.
   *Example:* “**1776-07-04**: The **Declaration of Independence** was adopted in **Philadelphia**.”

 * **Instance**
   A concrete occurrence of a Class *within a specific HF*.
 It identifies a **particular** concept/component *as observed inside that HF*.
   *Example:* If “Declaration of Independence” appears in 5 HFs, there are **5 Instances** of that Class.

 * **Class**
   The **unique** pattern that groups similar Instances across HFs.
 A Class is **one per concept**, and its Instances are the many.
   *Example:* The Class **“Declaration of Independence”** is unique, even if it has many Instances.

 * **Representation**
   A human-facing artifact (text, video, visualization, etc.) that we **extract HFs from**.
   *Example:* A documentary synthesized from many HFs about the Declaration is a **Representation**.

 > **Uniformity Principle**